frederic-mamath/basilic-etl/README.md

 Today, I save all of this in multiple Notion databases, but I want to take things to the next level: create a shopping cart from recipes selected for the week.
 For that I need to be able to formalize the ingredients and recipes from the Notion databases.

-The deadline for this project is September 2024
+The deadline for this project is September 2024.

 ## Plan

 1. Take courses on https://www.kaggle.com/ on a daily basis
 2. Develop the ETL to fill Basilic's DB with ingredients and recipes

+## Expected learnings

+- Become a power user of Python
+- Find an IDE and setup for Python
+- Learning architecture to parse data
+- Learning to read data